 - Encourage activities that involve using both hands and require hand-eye and bilateral coordination.
 For example, when placing objects in and out of a container, one hand stabilizes the container while the other picks up the objects (One hand is in charge of doing and the other hand is in charge of helping).

 - When playing, try to place the items you are using (if possible) in the center or in front of your child.
-This way he’ll be required to automatically choose a hand to pick them up, as opposed to using the hand that’s the nearest.
+This way they’ll be required to automatically choose a hand to pick them up, as opposed to using the hand that’s the nearest.

 For more information on this subject and the science behind visit: